calebclayreagor/DELAY/README.md

 - Check the requirements file to confirm that all dependencies are satisfied

-- Please note, DELAY currently only supports training and prediction on GPUs
+- Please note, DELAY is currently configured for GPU training and prediction with `pytorch-cuda`

 ### Downloads